TimurAkhtemov/LegalChatbot/README.md

 ```

 5. Run setup.py to download the statutes text
-**CURRENTLY NOT AVAILABLE ON STATUTES WEBSITE**
+**CURRENTLY NOT AVAILABLE ON STATUTES WEBSITE, WILL CREATE WORKAROUND SOON**

-6. Run organize_statutes.py
+7. Run organize_statutes.py

-7. Run the index_statutes.ipynb notebook to index into chromadb
+8. Run the index_statutes.ipynb notebook to index into chromadb

-8. Start the application using Streamlit:
+9. Start the application using Streamlit:
 ```bash
 streamlit run app.py
 ```